uasi/extract-apple-voice-memos-transcript/README.md

 Examples below are formatted for readability.
 Actual output is compact (no whitespace or newlines).

-There are two formats: in one, text and attributes are interleaved; in the other, they are separated.
+Apparently there are two formats: in one, text and attributes are interleaved; in the other, they are separated.
+The conditions under which each format is used are unknown.
+Even with the same version of Voice Memos, recordings may be saved in different formats.

 ```json
 {